top of page

 CAN I CREATE MY OWN MENU???

 Yes of course, absolutely!
-We have been in this business for many years and we can make most anything.
-Our menu selections are guidelines, please fell free to choose the menu you that makes you happiest!
+We have been in this business for many years, and we can make most anything.
+Our menu selections are guidelines, please feel free to choose the menu you that makes you happiest!

 CAN YOU PROVIDE VEGETARIAN MEALS???